antor44/BasiCrash/README.md

 basicrash1.bas: basic version with arrays, more compatible with other BASIC

-basicrash2.bas: basic version with VPOKE/VPEEK and arrays for MSX 1
+basicrash2.bas: basic version with VPOKE/VPEEK and arrays

-basicrash3.bas: enhanced version for MSX
+basicrash3.bas: enhanced version

-basicrash4.bas: enhanced version with lives and extra lives for MSX 1
+basicrash4.bas: enhanced version with lives and extra lives

 basicras.bas: version 4 MSX Basic tokenized